JonathanGiles/scenic-view/ReadMe.md

 - The JDK 8 release is in maintenance mode.
 No active development is ongoing, and the code exists in the jdk8 branch.
 - The JDK 9 release is deprecated, and developers are encouraged to use either the JDK 8 release or the JDK 11 release.
-- The JDK 11 and 21 releases are the actively developed branch, and the code exists in the master branch.
+- The JDK 21 releases are the actively developed branch, and the code exists in the master branch.

 For more information about JavaFX, see https://openjfx.io/openjfx-docs/.